PyramidTechnologies/escpos/intro.rst

    :Example 2:

-      The Left Margin ESC/POS command ``$1D $4C``, requires a two-byte parameter for horizontal motion units.
+      :ref:`The Left Margin ESC/POS command<1d4c>`, requires a two-byte parameter for horizontal motion units.
 To get a left margin of 549 motion units

       :math:`nH = Quotient = \frac{549}{256} = 2`